 10. Develop and Monitor Access Logs

 Use software to track how data flows through the organization and physical logs of who enters rooms or buildings with sensitive information.
-Record when and how often primary account numbers and cardholder data is accessed.
+Record when and how often primary account numbers and cardholder data are accessed.

 11. Test Security Systems Regularly